 - Teaching since:

 I played clarinet in the Atlanta Symphony Orchestra for 40 years, retiring in August of 2015.
 As a member of the ASO, I've toured Europe, made Grammy award winning recordings, and played in Carnegie Hall many times.
-I have a Bachelor of Music (with Distinction) degree from Indiana University's School of Music.
-I have played a lot of chamber music as well, and have toured Spain with the Atlanta Virtuosi.
-I have been Adjuct Instructor at Georgia State University, an Georgia Institute of Technology.
+I have a Bachelor of Music degree (with Distinction) from Indiana University's School of Music.
+I have played a lot of chamber music as well, both in the United States, and touring Spain with the Atlanta Virtuosi.
+I have been Adjunct Instructor of clarinet at Georgia State University, and at Georgia Institute of Technology.

 My special strengths as a teacher include being able to help a student develop a beautiful sound, and solve technical problems including finger technique and articulation.
 In addition I am good at helping people discover the musical meaning behind the notes.
 I can help you find your musical path.
 I am happy to help less advanced players with all fundamentals, which are the foundation we all need, regardless of our level.
 I am knowledgeable, kind, and able to set standards for you as needed.

 Please contact me with any questions you may have about my teaching.